gregchristian/PlayAndPaws/README.md

 ## Requirements

-- Runs on iOS 7.0 and later
+- Runs on iOS 7.0 and later (I think)
 - Runs on OS X 10.9 and later

 ## Warning

 PlayAndPaws links out to a cute kitty cat video file ripped from the internet.
-You must obtain rights or record your own adorbale cat video before submitting and/or making a single dime.
+You must obtain rights or record your own adorabale cat video before submitting and/or making a single dime.
 Like ever.

 ## Credits